yugabyte/yugabyte-db/README.md

 &nbsp;Install PosgtreSQL
 </h4>

-You will need to install an AGE compatible version of Postgres<a>, for now AGE only supports Postgres 11 and 12.
+You will need to install an AGE compatible version of Postgres<a>, for now AGE supports Postgres 11 and 12.
+Supporting the latest versions is on AGE roadmap.

 <h4>
 &nbsp;Install From Package Manager